axept/javascript/README.md

 ### Use dot syntax only for internal objects

 Seperate importable/exportable JSON data objects and internal runtime objects.

+Also it means - do not mix accessing to values by dot and by string.

-  + TODO: find or make ESLint rule for this
+- TODO: find or make ESLint rule for this

 > [Google Closure Advanced Compilation](https://developers.google.com/closure/compiler/docs/api-tutorial3):
 > Whenever possible, use dot-syntax property names rather than quoted strings.
 Use quoted string property names only when you don't want Closure Compiler to rename a property at all.
 For example, to export a property you must use a quoted string.
 However, for properties used only within your compiled code, use dot syntax.